-Students interested in telemental health counseling are encouraged to contact the University Counseling Center at 985-549-3894 or SLUCC@southeastern.edu, for information on the inital intake for telemental health counseling, and to schedule an appointment.
+Faculty, Staff and Students interested in telemental health counseling are encouraged to contact the University Counseling Center at 985-549-3894 (Monday through Thursday 8am - 5pm) or SLUCC@southeastern.edu, for information on the initial intake for telemental health counseling, and to schedule an appointment.

 Care for Ongoing Client and New Clients of the University Counseling Center will take place during normal hours of business.
 Telemental health will follow the same guidelines for attendance as face to face counseling policies.

 In case of a mental health crisis and or suicidal thoughts, for those who are off campus, we recommend calling 911 for emergency services, seeking out emergency services at your nearest emergency room, or calling the National Suicide Hotline (1-800-273-8255).
 For those living on campus and experiencing a mental health crisis and/or suicidal/homicidal thoughts, we recommend calling the University Police Department (985-549-2222) who will then contact the on-call crisis counselor.

 If you are concerned with your physical health and possible illness, please seek immediate medical help/assistance.
 If you require emergency services, please call ahead to your nearest hospital to communicate your concerns before your arrive.

 The following are additional crisis and mental health lines we want to share in case of any mental health crisis:

 Mental Health America Hotline:Text MHA to 741741.
 Mental Health America is a nationwide organization that provides assistance through this text line.
 You will be linked to someone who can guide you through a crisis or just provide information.